 You'll spend less time on inventory stock control, and reduce understock and overstock.

 Eliminate data entry errors by using mobile barcode scanners to scan stock item barcodes.

 Share inventory data with colleagues and standardize inventory control tasks.

-The answer is no, each inventory management system can be different!
-Passport is configurable which means it is perfect for a broad range of inventory situations and allows you to create an inventory system that is right for you.
-Here are a few examples:
+The honest answer is no, each system can be different.
+Systems are configurable, which means they are suitable for a broad range of inventory and business environments.
+You can create a solution that is right for you by personalizing certain aspects of the system.